babypinkpj/Light-in-the-Darkness/README.md

 BG music
 Walk
 Attack

+Enemies

-EnemiesEnemy 1 - "The Darkness"Uses AI Pathfinding to follow player continuously Cannot be defeated
+Enemy 1 - "The Darkness"Uses AI Pathfinding to follow player continuously Cannot be defeated
 Deals high damage to promote urgency

 Enemy 2 - Infected HumansSpawn directly in front of player Must be defeated before the Darkness catches up
 Uses own Health system

 Build InstructionsOpen the Unity project (Unity version X.X.X recommended) Open MenuScene.unity
-Press Play or build the game using File > Build Settings > Android/iOS UI : To reflect feedback to player, about HP, atk, and Enemy Health.
+Press Play or build the game using File > Build Settings > Android/iOS

+UI : To reflect feedback to player, about HP, atk, and Enemy Health.

 Ensure scenes are added to Build Settings in correct order:
 MenuScene (Index 0)
 SampleScene (Index 1)
 GameOverScene(Index 2)

 ReferencesGames:
 Inside by Playdead
 Reveal the Deep by Lazy Monday Games